adamrenklint/bap/README.md

 - Positions containing [expressions](https://github.com/adamrenklint/dilla-expressions#operators) are automatically expanded
 - When a layer is played, it merges the params of the note, channel, layer, slot and kit

+## Known issues

+- Creating effect nodes on-the-fly is not performing well in Firefox, resulting in clipping on the initial run of a pattern

 ## Resources

 - [Changelog](https://github.com/adamrenklint/bap/blob/master/CHANGELOG.md)